tfpf/graph-plot/README.md

 # Notes

-### Custom Fonts
+### Fonts
 Matplotlib allows using fonts of your choice in the plot.
 For instance, I have set this program up to use Cochineal.
+I highly recommend using a good custom font, because (in my opinion) it can significantly improve the appearance of your plot.

-If you don't have this font installed, Matplotlib will fall back to the default fonts and issue a warning.
+In case you want nothing to do with fonts, you can ignore this section entirely.
+Matplotlib will warn you that Cochineal is not installed (if it isn't), and fall back to the default font.
 (Functionality remains unaffected.)

-I highly recommend using a good custom font, because (in my opinion) it can significantly improve the appearance of your plot.
+###### Using a Custom Font
 Let's say you want to use Libre Baskerville.
-Here are the steps.
 * Download the font files for Libre Baskerville.
 (It is a Google font.
 So, it will probably be freely available as a package containing four or more files with the extension `.ttf`, or perhaps `.otf`).
-* Create a directory `~/.fonts/LibreBaskerville` and put those files there.
+* Create a new directory `~/.fonts/LibreBaskerville` and put the above-mentioned font files in that directory.
 * Find out where Matplotlib stores its cache.
 ```python
 import matplotlib